benhartig/temp/infrastructure/README.md

 > [!TIP]
-> CMS Cloudfront S3 Bucket Policy sometimes has issues when deploying or updating and sometimes access deined when placing the policy for the S3 bucket.
+> CMS Cloudfront S3 Bucket Policy sometimes has issues when deploying or updating and sometimes access denied when placing the policy for the S3 bucket.
 Solution is to add this inline policy because the normal S3 policy doesn't seem to allow for `s3:PutBucketPolicy`.
 >